-REPORT ON THE AUDIT OF THE ANNUAL FINANCIAL STATEMENTS AND THE MANAGEMENT REPORT

-OPINIONS
+Report on the audit of the annual financial statements and the management report

+Opinions
-We have audited the annual financial statements of Siemens Bank GmbH, Munich - which comprise the balance sheet as per September 30, 2020 and the income statement for the fiscal year from October 1, 2019 to September 30, 2020 as well as the notes to the financial statements, including the presentation of the accounting and valuation methods.

-In addition, we have audited the management report of Siemens Bank GmbH for the fiscal year from October 1, 2019 to September 30, 2020.

-In our opinion, based on the findings of our audit,
+We have audited the annual financial statements of Siemens We conducted our audit of the annual financial statements Bank GmbH, Munich - which comprise the balance sheet as and of the management report in accordance with secper September 30, 2020 and the income statement for the tion 317 HGB and the EU Audit Regulation (No. 537/2014; hereinafter: "EU Audit Regulation") and in compliance with fiscal year from October 1, 2019 to September 30, 2020 as well as the notes to the financial statements, including the German Generally Accepted Standards for Financial Statepresentation of the accounting and valuation methods. ment Audits promulgated by the Institut der Wirtschaftspruefer (Institute of Public Auditors in Germany, IDW).
+Our In addition, we have audited the management report of responsibility under these rules and principles is further Siemens Bank GmbH for the fiscal year from October 1, described in the "AUDITOR'S RESPONSIBILITIES FOR THE 2019 to September 30, 2020.
+AUDIT OF THE ANNUAL FINANCIAL STATEMENTS AND OF In our opinion, based on the findings of our audit, THE MANAGEMENT REPORT" section of our audit opinion.

-- o the attached annual financial statements comply in all material respects with the requirements of German commercial law applicable to business corporations and give a true and fair view in accordance with German generally accepted accounting principles and German commercial law of the net assets and financial position of the Company as of September 30, 2020 and of its results of operations for the fiscal year from October 1, 2019 to September 30, 2020; and - the attached management report as a whole provides a correct view of the Company's position.
+- " the attached annual financial statements comply in all material respects with the requirements of German commercial law applicable to business corporations and give a true and fair view in accordance with German generally accepted accounting principles and German commercial law of the net assets and financial position of the Company as of September 30, 2020 and of its results of operations for the fiscal year from October 1, 2019 to September 30, 2020; and - " the attached management report as a whole provides a correct view of the Company's position.
 In all material respects, this management report is consistent with the annual financial statements, complies with German legal requirements and correctly presents the opportunities and risks of future development.